MN LEND Manual

 Send 2-page summary of work accomplished to MNLEND Coordinator.

-Supervising Mentor(s) for Project/Titles Jessica Simacek, PhD, LEND faculty mentor.
-Adele Dimian, PhD, LEND faculty mentor
+Supervising Mentor(s) for Project/Titles Jessica Simacek, PhD, LEND faculty mentor and Adele Dimian, PhD, LEND faculty mentor

 Website finestackclil.com

-Mission/Goal of Project: One of the goals of the Child Intervention Lab is to identify effective and efficient intervention approaches to improve the language skills of children with language impairment, including children with developmental language disorder, autism spectrum disorder, and Down Syndrome.
-As both behavioral and pharmaceutical interventions are being developed for children with Down syndrome, research is needed to determine the effectiveness of the interventions.
-However, before large clinical trials can be conducted, it is necessary to identify appropriate measures to use to evaluate the intervention.
-Thus, we are currently examining the feasibility, validity, and reliability of caregiver-child interactions that can be collected independently and remotely.
+Mission/Purpose: One of the goals of the Child Intervention Lab is to identify effective and efficient intervention approaches to improve the language skills of children with language impairment, including children with developmental language disorder, autism spectrum disorder, and Down Syndrome.
+The lab currently has several ongoing projects focused on improving the evidence-base for caregiver-implemented interventions for young children with Down syndrome and other children with developmental disabilities.
+These projects include: (1) examining the feasibility, validity, and reliability of caregiver-child interactions that can be collected independently and remotely for use in clinical trials; (2) conducting a small RCT to compare individual and group caregiver-implemented interventions; and (3) conducting a scoping review to better understand the current evidence base for caregiver-implemented interventions.

-Project Proposal Overview: To support the goals of the Child Language Intervention Lab, the LEND Fellow project would entail assisting study recruitment of families with young children with Down syndrome and data collection..
+Project Proposal Overview: To support the goals of the Child Language Intervention Lab, the MNLEND Fellow project would entail assisting with the development of intervention materials, participating in data collection with families with 2- to 5-year-olds with Down syndrome, and extracting data from publications on caregiver-implemented interventions.

-Time Commitment: MNLEND Fellow(s) should plan to commit 16 hours monthly (4 hours per week) from September 2023 to May 2024.
+Time Commitment: MNLEND Fellow(s) should plan to commit 16 hours monthly (4 hours per week) from September 2024 to May 2025.
 Total estimated hours: 112-128 hours per Fellow.
-Fellows are welcome to work together as teams.
+Fellows are welcome to work together as teams

 Project Timeline and Description of activities/deadlines